Guide

 • Ensure the employee's passport is valid for at least six months beyond their intended return date.

-• It is a good idea to provide them with their original I-797 approval notice, a letter confirming continuity of employment, and their last three months of pay stubs.
+• Require them to carry physical proof of their employment.
+It is a good idea to provide them with their original I-797 approval notice, a letter confirming continuity of employment, and their last three months of pay stubs.

 2. Social Media and Digital Footprint Alignment